telefonicaid/fiware-cloto/doc/admin_guide.rst

       -  CentOS release 6.7 - 64 bits
       -  CentOS release 6.7 - 64 bits

-The three cases consists in a stress scenario with a high load in a short period of time, configuring the “Security” parameter to “High” (token checking in each request), and the log file in debug mode.
+The three cases consist in a stress scenario with a high load in a short period of time, configuring the “Security” parameter to “High” (token checking in each request), and the log file in debug mode.
 The second scenario is the same than the first one, but this time the “Security” parameter is configured to “Low”, and the log file to info mode.
 The third one is a stability scenario.
+The goal of this scenario is to check if the system is degraded with a moderate load for a long period of time (4-6 hours).

 The results of requirements both RAM, CPU and HTTP response (average per second) in case of Rule engine node is shown in the following table: